 In addition, to our B2B experience and in-house resources, we are able to offer a range of statistical market research techniques to help professional services firms better position themselves – for instance, Van Westendorp analysis can be used to understand the optimum price point, whilst choice-based conjoint analysis can help to create customer segmentations which can then be targeted using specific, tailored marketing techniques.

 Research has both been qualitative and quantitative in nature.
-Obviously, research made available in the public sphere is rare when dealing with private companies - however, the following link details the results of a project carried out by DJS Research Ltd for Gemserv and is available in the public domain: Gemserv.
-In addition, we also carried out research looking at complaint handling which involved the legal sector for Consumer Focus.
+Obviously, research made available in the public sphere is rare when dealing with private companies – however, the following link details the results of a project carried out by DJS Research for The Law Society and is available in the public domain, The race for inclusion: the experinces of Black, Asisan & Minority Ethnic solictors report.
+We have also carried out research looking at complaint handling which involved the legal sector for Consumer Focus.

 Please feel free to have a look at our professional services sector insights and research findings which can be found here: Professional Services Research Findings or for automatic updates follow our Professional Services Twitter account: @DJS_ProfService